awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 To share resources that you own, create a resource share\.
 When you create a resource share, you do the following:

-1. Add the resources to share\.
+1. Add the resources that you want to share\.

+1. For each resource type that you include in the share, specify the permission to use for that resource type\.
+   + If only the *default permission* is available for a resource type, then AWS RAM automatically associates that permission with the resource type and there is no action for you\.
-1. If more than the default AWS RAM managed permission is available, choose a permission to associate with each resource type\.
-If only the default permission is available, AWS RAM automatically associates this permission with the resource type\.
+   + If more than the default AWS RAM managed permission is available for a resource type, then you must choose the permission to associate with that resource type\.

 1. Specify the principals that you want to have access to the resources\.

 **Considerations**
 + You can share a resource only if you own it\.
 You can't share a resource that is shared with you\.
 + AWS RAM is a Regional service\.
-When you share a resource with principals in other AWS accounts, they must access it from the same AWS Region that it was created in\.
+When you share a resource with principals in other AWS accounts, they must access each resource from the same AWS Region that it was created in\.
+For supported global resources, you can access those resources from any AWS Region that is supported by that resource's service console and tools\.
+Note that you can view such resource shares and their global resources in the AWS RAM console and tools only in the designated home Region, US East \(N\.
+Virginia\), `us-east-1`\.
+For more information about AWS RAM and global resources, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.
 + If you're part of an organization in AWS Organizations and sharing within your organization is enabled, principals in the organization are automatically granted access to the shared resources without the use of invitations\.
 A principal in an account with whom you share outside of the context of an organization receives an invitation to join the resource share and is granted access to the shared resources only after they accept the invitation\.
-+ After you add an organization to a resource share, changes to the accounts that are in an OU or accounts that join or leave an organization dynamically affect the resource share\.
-For example, if you add a new account to an OU that has access to a resource share, then the new account automatically has access to the shared resources\.
++ After you add an organization or an organization unit \(OU\) to a resource share, changes to the accounts that are in an OU or accounts that join or leave an organization dynamically affect the resource share\.
+For example, if you add a new account to an OU that has access to a resource share, then the new member account automatically receives access to the shared resources\.
 + You can add only the organization your account is a member of, and OUs from that organization to your resource shares\.
 You can't add OUs or organizations from outside your own organization to a resource share as principals\.
 However, you can add individual AWS accounts, IAM users, and IAM roles from outside your organization as principals to a resource share\.
 **Note**
 Not all resource types can be shared with IAM roles and users\.
 For information about resources that you can share with these principals, see [Shareable AWS resources](shareable.md)\.